laurent22/joplin/readme/apps/drawing_tool.md

   <figcaption>In the Rich Text editor, double-clicking allows editing an existing drawing.
 This also works in the markdown viewer.</figcaption>
 </figure>

-For more ways to edit drawings on desktop, see the [Freehand Drawing plugin's FAQ](https://joplinapp.org/plugins/plugin/io.github.personalizedrefrigerator.js-draw/#faq).
+For more ways to edit existing drawings on desktop, see the [Freehand Drawing plugin's FAQ](https://joplinapp.org/plugins/plugin/io.github.personalizedrefrigerator.js-draw/#faq).

 ## The editor